 The Royalty Agreements are secured over the Company's subsidiary, CMLB, which holds the Company's mineral rights in Cornwall, UK, and a share charge over CML's holding in CMLB.
 Liquidated damages also become payable to Osisko in the event of default.

-The NSR liability was initially recorded at fair value at the date of conversion of the Note, net of transaction costs.
-The fair value was determined to be the amortized cost of the Note at the date of conversion (\$6,037,330) and the carrying value of the Royalty Option (\$2,886,514).
-Costs of \$275,465 were incurred in respect of the transaction, resulting in an initial carrying value of the NSR liability of \$8,648,380.
+The NSR liability was initially recorded at fair value at the date of conversion of the Note, net of transaction costs, with an initial carrying value of \$8,648,380.